a-urq/a-urq/README.md

 ## Python
 -   <a href="https://github.com/a-urq/ecape-parcel-py">ecape_parcel_py</a>: A Python package that computes entrainment CAPE parcels as well as irreversible adiabatic ascent parcels according to <a href="https://journals.ametsoc.org/view/journals/atsc/79/3/JAS-D-21-0118.1.xml">Peters et. al. 2022</a>.
 Licensed under the MIT License.
 -   <a href="https://github.com/a-urq/ecape-parcel-py">solar_wind_archive</a>: A simple Python package that retrieves ACE solar wind data from any time between 2001 and the present.
 Licensed under the MIT License.
-## C++
--   <a href = "https://github.com/a-urq/amelia-skewt-cpp">Amelia SkewT</a>: A free and open-source atmospheric sounding visualizer powered by SHARPlib.
-Name is temporary until a better one can be found.
-Licensed under GPLv3.
 ## Java
 -   <a href = "https://github.com/a-urq/radarview">RadarView</a>: A free and open-source radar viewing program meant to have many advanced features such as precipitation types and vertical atmospheric profiles.
-Performance is currently a big issue, and a major rewrite is in progress.
+Currently undergoing a rewrite from the ground up.
 Licensed under GPLv3.
 -   <a href = "https://github.com/a-urq/sounding-viewer-java">Sounding Viewer (Java)</a>: An open-source visualizer for vertical profiles ("soundings") of the atmosphere.
 Can be used as a GUI application, a command line tool, or as an API to display soundings as a part of your own programs.
 You may either use data from weather balloon launches or supply your own data to be visualized.
 Licensed under the MIT License.
 -   <a href="https://github.com/a-urq/ecape4j">Ecape4J</a>: A Java library that computes ECAPE values and parcel paths.
 Now released and ready for use.
 Licensed under the MIT License.
 -   <a href="https://github.com/a-urq/wx-archives">WxArchives</a>: An interface for the AWS NEXRAD Level-II archive as well as other meteorological archive data sources, such as the Iowa State Watch, Warning, and Advisory Archive.
 Currently in Beta.
 Licensed under the MIT License.